Relative tensor products and Koszul duality in monoidal oo-categories: Restricted double infinity -categories of bimodules in a monoidal infinity -category

-with the algebras as subscripts and the bimodules between them placed on the line.
+which displays the constituents of $M$ typographically with the algebras as subscripts and the bimodules between them placed on the line.
 An \emph{$(A_0,\ldots,A_n)$-multimodule} (or a \emph{multimodule over $(A_0, \dots, A_n)$}), is simply a multimodule whose algebras are $(A_0,\ldots,A_n)$.
 If we wish to specify the number $n$ we say \emph{$n$-module} instead of \emph{multimodule}.
 Thus, for instance, a 2-module looks like so:

 Let $\A \subset \Alg(C)$ be a class of algebras closed under equivalences.
 By an \emph{$\A$-multimodule}, we mean a multimodule

 whose algebras $A_0, \dots, A_n$ belong to $\A$. \end{terminology}